-- 4.2.1 The Implementation Regulations and/or the Prospectus specifies whether there are any examinations that students may not sit until they have passed the examinations for one or more other components. - 4.2.2 For the components and their attendant examinations which must be completed in a given sequence, the Board of Examiners may in special cases, and following a substantiated written request by the student, agree to an alternative sequence.
+- 4.2.1 The Implementation Regulations and/or the Prospectus specify the sequence in which examinations must be taken.
+Students may only sit examinations that are subject to a compulsory sequence once they have passed the examinations for one or more other components. - 4.2.2 For the components and their attendant examinations which must be completed in a given sequence, the Board of Examiners may in special cases, and following a substantiated written request by the student, agree to an alternative sequence.